DanielM7852/NFL-Redzone-Analytics/README.md

 ## Key Findings

-- The distribution of catch frequency by defender proximity is highly right-skewed, meaning most catches occur close to a defender.
-- This effect is even more pronounced in red zone plays, resulting in an even more extreme skew.
+- The distribution of catch frequency by defender proximity is highly right-skewed, with most catches occurring close to a defender, and this skew is even more pronounced in red zone plays.

-- At low seperation distances (0.5-2.5) yards, recivers classified as in "front of the defender" are expected to catch the ball 10% more often than under normal conditions.
+- At low separation distances (0.5-2.5) yards, receivers classified as in "front of the defender" are expected to catch the ball **at least** 10% more often than under normal conditions.
--
+- Precise receiver alignment is critical, and receiver acceleration has a greater impact later in the route rather than early on.
+- The dashboard provides success estimates that are nearly **three times** higher than the baseline red zone touchdown rate at comparable distances to the goal line.

 ---

 ## Going Forward

-Future enhancements could integrate quarterback performance metrics to account for passer accuracy, develop play sequencing recommendations to exploit defensive adjustments across drives, and expand beyond touchdown optimization to include success probabilities at any part of the field.
-The framework established here provides a robust foundation for ongoing NFL analytics innovation in a time where the power of data continues to increase.
+- Integrate quarterback performance metrics to account for passer accuracy.
+- Develop play-sequencing recommendations that exploit defensive adjustments across drives.
+- Expand the framework beyond touchdown optimization to model success probabilities across the entire field.
+- Build on the established framework to support continued innovation in NFL analytics as data-driven decision-making grows in importance.

 ---